telerik/ajax-docs/controls/maskedtextbox/server-side-programming/properties.md

 ## Properties specific for RadMaskedTextBox

+For a detailed list with the server-side properties and methods of the control, see the [Server-Side API of the RadMaskedTextBox class](https://docs.telerik.com/devtools/aspnet-ajax/api/server/Telerik.Web.UI/RadMaskedTextBox).

 * The **TextMode** property specifies how the control displays its value.
 It can be set to any of the following values:

 * **Telerik.Web.UI.InputMode.SingleLine**: When the **TextMode** property is **SingleLine**, the value of the text box appears in a single line of text.